arkime/arkimeweb/_wiki/cont3xt.md

 cont3xtHost | empty | What hostname to bind to
 hstsHeader | false | Set the hsts header on requests to cont3xt webBasePath | / | The base url for Cont3xt web requests.
-Must end with a / or bad things will happen. dbUrl |
-certFile |
-keyFile |
-userNameHeader |
-elasticsearch |
-elasticsearchAPIKey |
+Must end with a / or bad things will happen. dbUrl | empty | Either lmdb:DIRECTORY or an elasticsearch URL for storing cont3xt data. certFile | empty | Public certificate to use for https, if not set then http will be used. keyFile must also be set. keyFile | empty | Private certificate to use for https, if not set then http will be used. certFile must also be set. userNameHeader | anonymous | Header to use for determining the username to check in the database for instead of using http digest.
+Set to <strong>digest</strong> to use http digest authentication. elasticsearch | http://localhost:9200 | The elasticsearch URL to use, dbUrl overrides this setting elasticsearchAPIKey | empty | See <a href="settings#elasticsearchAPIKey">settings page</a>
-elasticsearchBasicAuth |
+elasticsearchBasicAuth | empty | See <a href="settings#elasticsearchBasicAuth">settings page</a>
-elasticsearchTimeout |
+elasticsearchTimeout | 300 | See <a href="settings#elasticsearchtimeout">settings page</a>
-esClientKey |
+esClientKey | empty | See <a href="settings#esclientkey">settings page</a>
-esClientCert |
+esClientCert | empty | See <a href="settings#esclientcert">settings page</a>
-esClientKeyPass |
+esClientKeyPass | empty | See <a href="settings#esclientkeypass">settings page</a>
-usersUrl |
-usersElasticsearch |
+usersUrl | empty | Either lmdb:DIRECTORY or an elasticsearch URL for storing cont3xt users database.
+Can be the same that all Arkime tools use. usersElasticsearch | empty | See <a href="settings#userselasticsearch">settings page</a>
-usersPrefix |
+usersPrefix | empty | See <a href="settings#usersprefix">settings page</a>
-usersElasticsearchAPIKey |
+usersElasticsearchAPIKey | empty | See <a href="settings#usersElasticsearchAPIKey">settings page</a>
-usersElasticsearchBasicAuth |
+usersElasticsearchBasicAuth | empty | See <a href="settings#usersElasticsearchBasicAuth">settings page</a>
 userAgent | cont3xt | The http user-agent header to use when talking to remote services {: .table .table-striped .table-sm .mb-4 }